 107a.
-West Street / High Street / Pinfold Street / Church Street, Eckington Throughout the length of the B6056 as it passes through this North East Derbyshire town are a number of 25 ft (8 m) Stewart & Lloyd tubular steel columns supporting ELECO HW-745 90 Watt SOX lanterns.
-The abundance of these lanterns along this road, which start with the examples seen on the previous page, suggests that all of the installations are of about the same age, and are likely to have formed part of a 1960s' relighting scheme, much of which remains to this day.
+West Street / High Street / Pinfold Street / Church Street, Eckington Throughout the length of the B6056 as it passes through this North East Derbyshire town are a number of 25 ft (8 m) Stewart & Lloyd tubular steel columns that supported ELECO HW-745 90 Watt SOX lanterns until 2021, when LED lanterns were fitted instead.
+The abundance of these lanterns along this road, which started with the examples seen on the previous page, suggests that all of the installations were of about the same age, and were likely to have formed part of a 1960s' relighting scheme.

 Many of the installations are very similar in appearance, with a slightly cranked bracket topping the column.
 This particular example has had additional bracketry added, in order to accommodate a banner advertisement.